INSIDE: A Guide to the BEST JAPANESE CANDY and snacks the Whole Family will Love.

 No.3: Japanese Mochi & Wagashi Snacks

-Japanese Mochi filled with sweet red bean paste and sweet Wagashi snacks are two traditional Japanese candy snacks.
+Japanese Mochi filled with sweet red bean paste and sweet Wagashi snacks are two traditional Japanese snacks.

 Read more in the Guide to Japanese snacks below.